amitguptagwl/Java-Rule-Book/Question_52-76.md

 **Q66.
 Whether an enum can have abstract methods?**
 <br />Ans.
 Yes.
 Since all the instances declared inside the enum can have body of anonymous class.
 So they have to override abstract.
 Check [this](http://stackoverflow.com/q/14850842/453767).

+**Q .
+Should I use class or Enum for Directions**
+<br />Ans.
+Considering, directions has fixed 4 types: North, East, West, South.
+There is no point to create multiple instances of any of directions.
+So all the Directions types are singleton.
+Hence, Using enum would be right choice.

 ### Generics

 **Q67.
 Explain below code**